imabdk/Get-IntuneUsersAndDevicesFromGroups/README.md

 - `User.Read.All`
 - `Device.Read.All`

-## ClearTargetGroup Parameter
+## Parameters

-The `-ClearTargetGroup` parameter (enabled by default) removes existing members from the target group before adding new ones.
-This is essential in automated scenarios to prevent users from receiving notifications for devices they no longer own or that have been updated.
-Without clearing the group, users would accumulate over time and continue receiving irrelevant notifications.
+**ClearTargetGroup**: Enabled by default, removes existing members from the target group before adding new ones.
+Essential in automated scenarios to prevent users from receiving notifications for devices they no longer own or that have been updated.

+**WhatIf**: Preview mode that shows what changes would be made without executing them.
+Always start by running the script with `-WhatIf` to verify the expected results before making actual changes to your groups.

 ## Authors